-If attending a live course or watching the DVDs is not appropriate or is not feasible or is not in the best interest of the parties, the judge can waive the requirement.
+If attending a live course or completing an online course is not appropriate or is not feasible or is not in the best interest of the parties, the judge can waive the requirement.
 Either party can ask that the requirement be waived by filing a motion.
 For more information about motion procedures, see our page on Motions, but use the Forms below.

 Form to notify party of education requirements

 Forms to ask to waive the education requirements

 - Use OCAP, the Online Court Assistance Program to prepare the forms